Who is Love Island bombshell Tom Clare? Meet the Macclesfield FC footballer

 Tom’s not interested in girls who are “stuck up”, saying it can put him off even a girl who’s “10 out of 10”.

-Another “ick” for him is poor oral hygiene, while he says he’s not into girls who go all out on the “birthday make-up”.
+Another “ick” for him is poor oral hygiene, while he said he’s not into girls who go all out on the “birthday make-up”.

 "You know when make-up is done professionally for an event and it’s just too much, like blue eyeshadow and stuff?
 Girls don’t need that,” he says.